-Section Description Section Description Outline of the project Introduction, Nature of the works, Accommodation brief to include the total number of and type of units required, General Description of the works to include the Standards, Regulations and Guidelines which require compliance (as suggested in Appendix 8).
-Building Services Mechanical standards and regu service runs, access provision, isolation and cut off valve requ Site Details - Location, Ecological, Archaeological, Conservation, Topography, Site Investigation works, existing services, arrangements for viewing and any site working restrictions.
-Preferred heating option, type lifespan, minimum warranty, p Scope of Work Details on what is to be constructed, the Proposed Contract, Bonds and Insurance requirements, Collateral Warranties, Certification of Products (CE, NASI, DoP's), Building Energy rating required, Compliance Samples (if required) and Client sign off.
-Electrical standards and regula detection system, internal and arrangements, location of con power and data points per roc Project Information - Details on drawings and surveys already prepared, planning information.
+Section Description Outline of the project Introduction, Nature of the works, Accommodation brief to include the total number of and type of units required, General Description of the works to include the Standards, Regulations and Guidelines which require compliance (as suggested in Appendix 8).
+Site Details - Location, Ecological, Archaeological, Conservation, Topography, Site Investigation works, existing services, arrangements for viewing and any site working restrictions.
+Scope of Work Details on what is to be constructed, the Proposed Contract, Bonds and Insurance requirements, Collateral Warranties, Certification of Products (CE, NASI, DoP's), Building Energy rating required, Compliance Samples (if required) and Client sign off.
+Project Information - Details on drawings and surveys already prepared, planning information.
 Proposed timeframe for the works including Programme requirements expected from the tenderer detailing the expected timeframes for design, review, compliance sample provision if required, client sign off and the construction phase.
-Emphasis on fast-track project delivery. desired, provision for future life Communication Services - De ducting required within the bu expected to be used in the dw installations where required.
-Design Team requirements Site Development & External Works Taking in charge requirements to be met, site levels taking in compliance, Parking and footp connection applications and c landscaping, site boundary tre provision, renewable installatio Handover and Commissioning Testing and Commissioning reg dwellings, the handover file an certification.
-Details on spare p H & S Legislation requirements including the role of the PSDP and PSCS, Risk Assessments, Health & Safety Plans, Temporary Works Design if required.
+Emphasis on fast-track project delivery.
+Design Team requirements Details on the information the tenderer is expected to provide and when, taking into consideration design phases and timeframes including client review and sign off.
+This could include.
+Design & Construction drawings, details and specifications from the - Architect - Civil / Structural Engineer - Services Engineer - Fire & DAC Consultant - BER Consultant Other information to be provided could include.
+The priced BoQ / Schedule of Works.
+H & S Legislation requirements including the role of the PSDP and PSCS, Risk Assessments, Health & Safety Plans, Temporary Works Design if required.
 Design & Construction Expected number and type of units including storey height, site layout, minimum design requirements with regards open spaces, amenity areas, dwelling critical dimensions, Reference to the design standards requiring compliance (as suggested in Appendix 8).
 Expected lifespan of the development including the various elements of the building fabric, Building Regulation Compliance.
 Materials, Finishes and Fittings guidance on preferred finishes and materials for items such as roof finishes, windows and external doors, flooring, internal doors and screens, internal wall performance, stairs, fittings and fixtures and storage provision.

-(Performance Specification Checklist included in Appendix 6)

-Certification required, DAC, Fire Safety, BC(a)R, Air tightness, Acoustic performance, Sustainability and Energy performance including U values.
+(Performance Specification Checklist included in Appendix 6) Certification required, DAC, Fire Safety, BC(a)R, Air tightness, Acoustic performance, Sustainability and Energy performance including U values.

-Mechanical standards and regulations to be complied with, location of meters, service runs, access provision, ducting and casing requirements, water storage, solation and cut off valve requirements.

-Preferred heating option, type and finish of radiators where required, Heat pump ifespan, minimum warranty, performance, location, and servicing arrangements.
+Section Description Building Services Mechanical standards and regulations to be complied with, location of meters, service runs, access provision, ducting and casing requirements, water storage, isolation and cut off valve requirements.
+Preferred heating option, type and finish of radiators where required, Heat pump lifespan, minimum warranty, performance, location, and servicing arrangements.
 Electrical standards and regulations to be complied with, the desired fire detection system, internal and external lighting requirements including switching arrangements, location of consumer panel and meter cabinet, expected number of power and data points per room including desired location, renewable installations desired, provision for future lifetime homes installations where required.
 Communication Services - Desired broadband requirements, infrastructure and ducting required within the building and externally to facilitate the technology expected to be used in the dwelling.
-Provisions required to future lifetime homes

-Taking in charge requirements, Road and paths design and construction standards to be met, site levels taking into consideration gradients, Building Regulation compliance, Parking and footpath requirements, Existing utilities and services, connection applications and charges, stormwater attenuation and SUDS, external andscaping, site boundary treatments, amenity spaces, waste management provision, renewable installations if required such as car charging ports.

-Testing and Commissioning regimes and certification required to safely handover the dwellings, the handover file and what is to be included therein, BC(a)R sign off and certification.
+Provisions required to future lifetime homes installations where required.
+Site Development & External Works Taking in charge requirements, Road and paths design and construction standards to be met, site levels taking into consideration gradients, Building Regulation compliance, Parking and footpath requirements, Existing utilities and services, connection applications and charges, stormwater attenuation and SUDS, external landscaping, site boundary treatments, amenity spaces, waste management provision, renewable installations if required such as car charging ports.
+Handover and Commissioning Testing and Commissioning regimes and certification required to safely handover the dwellings, the handover file and what is to be included therein, BC(a)R sign off and certification.
 Details on spare parts to be provided if required.